-In this guide we’ll take a look at the best log splitting axes.
+In this guide we’ll take a look at the best log splitting axes for the UK market.

 I’ve compared swing speed, balance, shaft strength and cost